tjhorner/bizcard/docs/flashing.md

 git clone https://github.com/tjhorner/bizcard.git
 ```

-Open the `firmware` directory in VS Code.
+Open the `firmware-template` directory in VS Code.
 PlatformIO should recognize this is a PIO project and give you several options in the sidebar under the quick access menu (it's the PIO logo -- kinda looks like an ant or alien or something).
 If you see options like "Build, "Upload", etc. then you should be good to go.

 Plug the board into your computer, then press "Upload" from VS Code.
 After a short while (it needs to download all the dependencies and compile the firmware), it should automatically detect the board and flash it.
 If not, you may need to press and hold the button labeled "USB", then press "RST" simultaneously.
 Release both buttons and it should now show up as a drive on your computer.
 Try uploading again.